WumingCode/WumingPIC2D/proj/weibel/README.md

      Number of grid in x direction.
   - `n_y`
      Number of grid in x direction.
-  - `n_x_ini`
-     Initial number of grid in x direction.
-The simulation box will expand
-     every `intvl_expand` step.
-  - `u_injection`
-     Injection four-velocity from the boundary.
   - `mass_ratio`
      Ion to electron mass ratio: m_i/m_e.
   - `sigma_e`